With unsubstantiated claim, Trump sows doubt on US election

 The ballots used by Colorado’s 64 individual counties are printed exclusively in the United States, distinguished by specific colors and target areas and processed through sensitive scanners designed to weed out the inauthentic, said Secretary of State Jena Griswold.
 A bipartisan team of election judges conducts signature verification and refers for further investigation suspected instances of double-voting.

-And in Washington state, each county is responsible for printing its own ballots and distributing them to voters, whose signatures on the return ballot are cross-checked against the signature on voter registration applications.
+And in Washington state, each county is responsible for printing its own ballots, which are placed inside a security envelope or sleeve.
+Voters’ signatures on return ballots are cross-checked against the signature on voter registration applications.
+The state says if a signature is missing or doesn’t match the voter registration record, voters are contacted.

 “My experience doing this is that usually when people get creative with things like that, you can tell,” Washington Secretary of State Kim Wyman said in an interview.